Mulvaney cracks down on CFPB as White House insists he's in control

 “Please disregard any instructions you receive from Ms. English in her presumed capacity as Acting Director. ...
 If you receive additional communications from her today in any form, related in any way to the function of her actual or presumed official duties (i.e. not personal), please inform the General Counsel immediately.”

-Reuters, which first obtained the memo, reported that he sent the memo after English sent an email welcoming staff back from their Thanksgiving holiday and signed off as “acting director.”
+Reuters, which first obtained the memo, reported that he sent it after English sent an email welcoming staff back from their Thanksgiving holiday and signed off as “acting director.”

 She is now suing the White House over Trump's decision to put Mulvaney in charge.

-English and the White House will duke it out in a federal courtroom in Washington where Judge Timothy Kelly, a Trump appointee recently approved by the Senate, will hear arguments on the case late Monday.
+English and the White House duked it out in a federal courtroom in Washington before Judge Timothy Kelly, a Trump appointee recently approved by the Senate.
+Kelly gave government lawyers until tonight to file their opposition to Leandra English's request for a temporary restraining order.

+Kelly said that he recognized the importance of moving this case quickly as it is in the public interest to have someone run this agency.

+At one point government lawyers were asked if they could give any assurances as to English’s future at the CFPB in the absence of a speedy ruling.
+Government lawyer Brett Shumate said he could give no such assurances.
+After the hearing, Deepak Gupta, who represents English, told reporters he found that response “very disturbing.”

-The extraordinary battle over who will lead the federal government’s top consumer financial watchdog began Friday after former director Cordray announced his resignation eight months ahead of schedule.
+The extraordinary battle over who will lead the federal government’s top consumer financial watchdog began Friday after Cordray announced his resignation eight months ahead of schedule.

 Cordray named English as his temporary successor, but Trump said it was his decision who would run the agency and named Mulvaney.